Geneea/keboola-nlp-analysis/configuration.md

 * language - the language of the text; leave empty for automatic detection
 * domain - the domain or type of the text
 * correction - indicates whether common typos should be corrected before analysis
 * diacritization - before analysing Czech text where diacritics are missing, add all the wedges and accents.
-For example, "Muj ctyrnohy pritel" is changed to "Můj čtyřnohý přítel".
+For example, _Muj ctyrnohy pritel_ is changed to _Můj čtyřnohý přítel_.
 * use_beta - use Geneea's beta server (use only when instructed to do so)